Dutch Mountain Trail - 101 km

 Start: Arnhem Central Station

-Tip: when preparing to hike seriously long trails, your snack and water supply is key.
-An hydration bladder is one of the easiest ways to stay hydrated, and a must-have on the trails.
+Tip: When preparing for long hikes, snacks and water are key.
+A hydration bladder is one of the easiest ways to stay hydrated and a must on the trail.